sawcordwell/sawcordwell.github.io/_drafts/possingham1997-1.md

 layout: post
 title: Optimal fire management of a threatened species, part 1
 subtitle: Python MDP Toolbox worked example
-date: 2015-01-10 15:00:00
+date: 2015-01-10 23:30:00
 categories: mdp conservation
-tags: [MDP, Python, Markovian, decision theory, toolbox, tutorial]
+tags: [MDP, Python, Markovian, decision theory, toolbox, tutorial, forest, conservation, fire]
 ---

 The paper by [Possingham and Tuck (1997)][poss-tuck-97] was among the first to apply Markov decision theory to a conservation biology problem.
 Here I will follow their paper and replicate their results as a worked example of how to use PyMDPtoolbox, a [Markov decison process (MDP) toolbox](<http://www.inra.fr/mia/T/MDPtoolbox/>) for Python.
 For an introduction to MDPs see [Marescot _et al_ (2013)](<http://dx.doi.org/10.1111/2041-210X.12082>).

-The complete source code for this tuorial is available in a [GitHub gist]().
+The complete source code for this tuorial is available in a [GitHub gist](https://gist.github.com/sawcordwell/bccdf42fcc4e024d394b).

 ## Setup